goFrendiAsgard/mlops-demo/README.md

 zaruba please runMlopsApi # run on new panel

 # predict data with label 0, 1, and 2
-zaruba please predict0
-zaruba please predict1
-zaruba please predict2 # this one should fail because we don't have the data yet
+zaruba please predictData predictionTest='0-1' # should be okay zaruba please predictData predictionTest='0-9' # should be failed, since the model only knows '0' and '1'

 # run Airflow
 zaruba please runMlopsAirflow

 # add data
-zaruba please addData2.sh
+zaruba please addData dataLabel='["2", "3"]'

 # wait until minutes 0, 5, 10, 15, 25, 30 ... or 55

 # predict again
-zaruba please predict0
-zaruba please predict1
-zaruba please predict2 # now it should works
+zaruba please predictData predictionTest='0-1' # should be okay zaruba please predictData predictionTest='0-9' # 2 and 3 should works (at least perform better)
 ```